 Let’s engage in a little thought experiment and consider two different workplace environments.

 Environment A is full of bright-eyed, energetic people.
 They ask questions in sales meetings.
 They see the team’s sales goals not as quotas or ultimatums, but as opportunities for personal growth.
-They encourage one another when they win, and when the inevitable losses happen as well.
+Also encourage one another when they win, and when the inevitable losses happen as well.

 Environment B is full of people who, frankly, don’t want to be there.
 Sales meetings are a chore, filled with yawns, eye-rolls, or caustic comments.
 Team goals are quotas, and once the quotas are met the reps stop trying.
 They ignore or try and take advantage of other members of the team, thinking of them as a waste of time, or even a threat.